BrianPHChen/working_env_setting/zsh_in_wsl/README.md

   2. Select the profile `Ubuntu`(or other linux you used) at the left menu.
   3. Scroll down to the `Additional settings` and click `Appearance`
   4. Change the `Font face`

+If you are Mac user, install the fonts by clicking the ttf files

 ## Zsh Plugins